ZepphireOS/CIS579_Churn/submission/README - Telco Customer Churn Prediction.md

 ---

 ###  `EDA_v2_with_plots.ipynb`
-Gathers EDA charts of the preprocessed data, including the distribution barplots and the heatmap.

----

-###  `plots.ipynb`
 This notebook is dedicated to creating visualizations for:
 - Feature distributions
 - Class imbalance (e.g., churn vs no churn)